PKU-Alignment/omnisafe/benchmarks/offline/README.md

 # OmniSafe's Mujoco Velocity Benchmark on Offline Algorithms

-omniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe's offline algorithm implementations in SafetyAntVelocity(others is coming soon) from the Safety-Gymnasium task suite For each algorithm and environment supported, we provide:
+OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe's offline algorithm implementations in SafetyPointRun, SafetyPointCirlce, SafetyCarRun, SafetyCarCircle from the Safety-Gymnasium task suite.
+For each algorithm and environment supported, we provide:

-- Default hyperparameters used for the benchmark and scripts to reproduce the results
+- Default hyperparameters used for the benchmark and scripts to reproduce the results.
 - A comparison of performance or code-level details with other open-source implementations or classic papers.
-- Graphs and raw data that can be used for research purposes, - Log details obtained during training
+- Graphs and raw data that can be used for research purposes.
+- Log details obtained during training.
 - Some hints on how to fine-tune the algorithm for optimal results.

 Supported algorithms are listed below: